Sepsis (blood poisoning)

 - Use clean gloves for gardening and any other activities where you might cut yourself.

-Contact your cancer or haematology team urgently if you have any of the following symptoms of infection:
+Contact your cancer or haematology team urgently if you have any of the following symptoms:

 - Your temperature goes over 37.5°C (99.5°F).